judeduarte1909/Online-Quizzing-Website/README.md

   The quiz will load automatically.

-2.Answer the Questions:
+2. Answer the Questions:

   Select one of the multiple-choice options for each question.

   Click the "Submit" button to move to the next question.

-3.View Your Score:
+3. View Your Score:

   At the end of the quiz, your score will be displayed along with a message of congratulations.